 How Australia is accelerating investment in hydrogen

-Hailed as the 'hero' fuel by Australia's Chief Scientist Dr Alan Finkel1, hydrogen offers Australia a low-emissions, clean, storable energy solution for our future domestic energy needs.
-Hydrogen also presents a major export opportunity, as nearby countries like Japan, Korea and Singapore intend to rely on imported hydrogen to decarbonise their economies.
+Hailed as the 'hero' fuel by Australia's Chief Scientist Dr Alan Finkel1, hydrogen offers Australia a low-emissions, clean and storable energy solution for our future domestic energy needs.
+Hydrogen also presents a major export opportunity, as nearby countries like Japan, South Korea and Singapore intend to rely on imported hydrogen to decarbonise their economies.

-By 2050, it is anticipated that a hydrogen industry could create around 7,600 new jobs and billions of dollars in economic growth2.
-To achieve these ambitions, and position Australia as a global hydrogen player, the following initiatives have been put in place at Federal level recently.
-With strong policy and financial support at a Federal level, not to mention a suite of funding and policy initiatives at a state and territory level across Australia, investors can proceed with more certainty as Australia pushes towards the development of an innovative and competitive hydrogen industry.
+By 2050, it is anticipated that a hydrogen industry could create around 7,600 new jobs and billions of dollars in economic growth.2 To achieve these ambitions and position Australia as a global hydrogen player, the initiatives below have recently been put in place at the federal level.
+With strong policy and financial support by the Federal Government, not to mention a suite of funding and policy initiatives at a state and territory level across Australia, investors can proceed with more certainty as Australia pushes towards the development of an innovative and competitive hydrogen industry.

-May 2020: Hydrogen identified as a priority technology for investment in Australia's Technology Investment Roadmap Discussion Paper
+September 2020: Hydrogen identified as a priority technology for investment in Australia's Technology Investment Roadmap

-May 2020: To 'support the growth of a clean, innovative, safe and competitive Australian hydrogen industry3, CEFC launches a $300 million Advancing Hydrogen Fund
+May 2020: To 'support the growth of a clean, innovative, safe and competitive Australian hydrogen industry4, CEFC launches a $300m Advancing Hydrogen Fund

 - focus on hydrogen production, the development of export and domestic hydrogen supply chains (including export infrastructure);